wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 pointer operand aliases.

-If the pointer operand is known to point to an element within an aggregate type, the value being stored must be the same as the size of the element.
+If the pointer operand is known to point to an element within an aggregate type, the size of the value being stored must be the same as the size of the element.
 If it does not, the `MismatchedElementAccess`_ safety condition will be set for the aggregate type containing the element to which the pointer operand points.

 If the value operand is known to alias to a type of interest the pointer operand must be known to alias to a pointer to that type.
 If it does not, the